discourse/discourse/docs/INSTALL-digital-ocean.md

 - HTTPS / SSL support?
 [Configure SSL](https://meta.discourse.org/t/allowing-ssl-for-your-discourse-docker-setup/13847).

-- Host multiple Discourse sites on the same server?
+- Multiple Discourse sites on the same server?
 [Configure multisite](https://meta.discourse.org/t/multisite-configuration-with-docker/14084).

-- Use a Content Delivery Network to speed up worldwide access?
+- A Content Delivery Network to speed up worldwide access?
 [Configure a CDN](https://meta.discourse.org/t/enable-a-cdn-for-your-discourse/14857).

 If anything needs to be improved in this guide, feel free to ask on [meta.discourse.org][meta], or even better, submit a pull request.